• Home

 Because my studio now is so small, I can only re-create these by commission.
 I do not want to part with most of the originals.
 I can re-create them in the same size and/or create much smaller pieces that have the same feeling but more intimacy.
 Please contact me, if interested.

-HOME Treasure Boxes MIXED MEDIA Soul Encaustics.
+HOME MIXED MEDIA Treasure Boxes Soul Encaustics.
 BOOKS TEMPLES, HUTS, FORESTS EARLY WORKS CHILDHOOD & TEENS PAINTINGS EARLY HUTS & TEMPLES PRAYER TIES GALLERY Leslie

 Copyright © Leslie Brooks, 2024